Classics-Craftworks/Better-Unpackables/README.md

 | 1.21.4 | [v1.2.0](https://github.com/Classic36-Media/Better-Unpackables/releases/tag/v1.2.0) |
 | 1.21.2 - 1.21.3 | [v1.1.2](https://github.com/Classic36-Media/Better-Unpackables/releases/tag/v1.1.2) |

-Versions for older game updates and snapshots can be found [here](https://github.com/Classic36-Media/Better-Unpackables/wiki/Versions).
+Older versions and snapshots can be found [on Modrinth](https://modrinth.com/datapack/better-unpackables/versions) or [here on GitHub](https://github.com/Classic36-Media/Better-Unpackables/wiki/Versions).

-**Supported Mod Loaders:**

-* Fabric
-* Quilt
-* Forge
-* NeoForge

 > [!IMPORTANT]
-> [Fabric API](https://modrinth.com/mod/fabric-api) is required to run the mod version of Better Unpackables.
->
-> Be sure to install the correct mod loader version that matches your Minecraft and Better Unpackables versions.
+> Make sure you download the correct version that matches your Minecraft version and mod loader if you are using Fabric or Forge.
+Please note that **[Fabric API](https://modrinth.com/mod/fabric-api) is required to run the Fabric/Quilt mod version** of Better Unpackables.

 ## Support & Feature Requests
 Please open any support or feature requests [here on GitHub](https://github.com/Classic36-Media/Better-Unpackables/issues/new/choose) or on Discord: